 A few women, in particular, would get tattooed from head to toe to find fame and as a means to support themselves without the assistance of a man.
 For instance, Nora Hildebrant was one of the first women to gain notoriety for being tattooed in this way.

 Nora would perform in freak shows, telling an elaborate story about how she was kidnapped by Sitting Bull, who forced her father, Martin Hildebrant (one of the first people to open a tattoo shop in the United States), to tattoo her over her entire body.
-Of course, the story was entirely fiction, but she attracted large crowds nevertheless.
+Of course, the story was entirely fiction, yet she attracted large crowds nevertheless.

 Three Decades of Marginalization